Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Time Series LLM for Prediction Problems

 \subsection{Fine-tuned LLM Prediction}

-Fine-tuning pre-trained LLM models presents a significant advancement for time-series prediction, offering a powerful alternative to traditional prediction approaches~\cite{chang2024llm4ts, zhou2023fits}.
-General-domain LLM models, initially pre-trained on extensive linguistic data, can be fine-tuned to capture the unique temporal patterns inherent in time-series data.
+Fine-tuning pre-trained \blue{LLMs} presents a significant advancement for time-series prediction, offering a powerful alternative to traditional prediction approaches~\cite{chang2024llm4ts, zhou2023fits}.
+General-domain \blue{LLMs}, initially pre-trained on extensive linguistic data, can be fine-tuned to capture the unique temporal patterns inherent in time-series data.
 This process equips LLMs with the ability to effectively prediction in domains where data scarcity or specificity presents challenges to conventional deep learning models.
 In the pursuit of efficiency and practicality, most recent works have shifted towards parameter-efficient fine-tuning methods like Low-Rank Adaptation (LORA)~\cite{hu2021lora} and Layer Normalization Tuning (LNT)~\cite{lu2021pretrained}.
 In particular, LORA adapts pre-trained models to new tasks by modifying the weight matrices of the model's layers.
 Given a weight matrix $W \in \mathbb{R}^{d \times m}$ in a pre-trained model, LORA fine-tuning introduces two low-rank matrices $A \in \mathbb{R}^{d \times r}$ and $B \in \mathbb{R}^{r \times m}$, where $r$ is the rank and $r \ll \min(d, m)$.
 The weight matrix $W$ is updated as:

 The matrices $A$ and $B$ are the parameters learned during fine-tuning while the original weights $W$ are kept frozen.
 This results in a model that is fine-tuned for the task at hand with only a small increase in the number of parameters.
 Many works of fine-tuning LLMs proposed applying the technique to the query (Q) and value (V) matrices in attention layers, showing notable results without extending it to all parameters within the attention or feed-forward layers.
 In the context of time-series prediction, however, this selective fine-tuning may require adjustment.
-As shown in Fig. \ref{fig-llm4ts}, LLM4TS~\cite{chang2024llm4ts} applies LORA fine-tuning to the query (Q) and key (K), achieving state-of-the-art performance.
-Using LORA allows for retaining the general capabilities of the LLM while imbuing it with domain-specific knowledge, ensuring that the time-series prediction model is both specialized and robust.
+As shown in Fig. \ref{fig-llm4ts}, LLM4TS~\cite{chang2024llm4ts} applies LORA fine-tuning to the query (Q) and key (K), achieving state-of-the-art performance. \blue{It augments the pre-trained model with additional trainable components and thus incorporates changes to the model's weights, unlike the soft prompting to modify the inputs.} Using LORA allows for retaining the general capabilities of the LLM while imbuing it with domain-specific knowledge, ensuring that the time-series prediction model is both specialized and robust.